Top 5 reasons to visit the Cook Islands

-The 15 Cook Islands lie halfway between Hawaii and New Zealand in the South Pacific and boast incredible beaches, charming people and a few surprises.
+These 15 islands lie halfway between Hawaii and New Zealand in the South Pacific and boast incredible beaches, charming people and a few surprises.
+These are our top 5 reasons to visit the Cook Islands...

 The Cook Islands are one of the most authentic and rustic destinations in the South Pacific.
 An untouched paradise, you’ll discover amazing scenery, stunning white sand beaches lush, green mountains and tiny, unspoilt islands waiting to be explored.